Angola Food Academy: Angola’s youth drive food security and sovereignty

 Launched in November 2024, this initiative stems from a unique synergy of public and private sector efforts to cultivate a sustainable food system, empower young leaders and create a movement that will continue to thrive long after the end of the programme.

-One of the standout features of the AFM is its partnership programme or international network.
+One of the standout features of the AFA is its partnership programme or international network.
 Flagship events such as themed networking events and farm-to-table dinners enable Angola’s young leaders to connect with local and international businesses, governments and NGOs, fostering an enabling environment for systemic change.
 Food festivals and innovation labs further amplify impact by showcasing success stories and creating platforms for cross-sector collaboration.

 Toward food sovereignty: a lasting legacy

-By the end of its initial 2.5-year implementation period, the Angola Food Movement aims to have established a self-sustaining ecosystem – driven by its alumni and partners – that continues to grow and adapt to Angola’s evolving needs.
+By the end of its initial 2.5-year implementation period, the Angola Food Academy aims to have established a self-sustaining ecosystem – driven by its alumni and partners – that continues to grow and adapt to Angola’s evolving needs.
 This includes introducing innovative business models such as membership packages and NL-Angola trade missions.

-Ultimately, the AFM’s mission is to empower Angola to feed itself and the wider region.
+Ultimately, the AFA’s mission is to empower Angola to feed itself and the wider region.
 As a potential blueprint for similar initiatives across Africa, it holds the promise of transforming not just Angola’s food system, but also its socio-economic landscape.
 Because when young minds innovate, nations thrive.